CEO Priorities 2026: Five Executive Leadership and Strategic Planning Imperatives

-Global Context: The Economic Undercurrents for 2026
+The Global Economic Trends and Undercurrents Shaping 2026

 Before leaders revisit their business models for 2026, they must understand the terrain beneath them.
 Insights from the World Economic Forum’s Global Economic Outlook Report (October 2025) reveal how financial stability, currency dynamics, and emerging-market debt are shaping the fragile balance that defines the year ahead.